Teen with life-threatening depression finally found hope. Then insurance cut her off

 Health insurance policies used to have "limited mental health benefits," explains Dr. Joseph Parks, a psychiatrist and medical director at the National Council for Mental Wellbeing.
 "You only got so many days.
 And when the days were up, the days were up."

-Then in 1998, Congress passed the Mental Health Parity and Addiction Equity Act, which requires insurance companies to cover mental health treatment no differently than how they cover physical health.
-Several states also have similar laws in place.
+In 1998, a limited federal mental health parity law took effect.
+Then in 2008, Congress passed the Mental Health Parity and Addiction Equity Act, which requires insurance companies to cover mental health treatment no differently than how they cover physical health.
+States also have mental health parity laws in place.

 So, Parks says, insurance companies were forced to change their contracts and remove previous limitations they had for mental health conditions.
 But little has changed in practice, he adds.